elvisnkamo/devops-fully-automated/README.md

 ### SonarQube setup

-Copy your Jenkins Public IP Address and paste on the browser = ExternalIP:9000
+Copy your SonarQube Public IP Address and paste on the browser = ExternalIP:9000

 1)  #### Jenkins webhook in SonarQube:
     - Login into SonarQube